 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Iovance Biotherapeutics (IOVA) Investors With Losses and Persons Who May Assist Firm's Investigation Into Possible Securities Law Violations to Contact Its Attorneys Now

-SAN FRANCISCO, May 19, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Iovance Biotherapeutics, Inc. ( IOVA) investors with significant losses to submit your losses now.
+SAN FRANCISCO, May 20, 2021 /PRNewswire/ -- Hagens Berman urges Iovance Biotherapeutics, Inc. (NASDAQ: IOVA) investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations and certain investors may have valuable claims.
-Hagens Berman also invites persons who may be able to assist the firms investigation to contact the firm.
+Hagens Berman also invites persons who may be able to assist the firm's investigation to contact the firm.

 Visit: www.hbsslaw.com/investor-fraud/IOVA